LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_versions.md

 ## The Need for Different Maven SNAPSHOT Versions

+Git can be used with many different workflows, see for instance <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>.
+Usually you work with a master branch and different feature branches.
 If we work with different git branches, it can be useful to build identifiable artifacts from different branches.
 For instance the different branches can be related to individual (test) environments.